Trina Solar takes lead in standardization initiative to unify module dimensions

-CHANGZHOU, China, July 14, 2023 /PRNewswire/ -- On July 7, nine module manufacturers including Trina Solar have reached a consensus on standardizing the dimensions of rectangular silicon wafer modules to 2382*1134mm, based on Trina Solar's 210R modules with dimensions of 2384*1134mm launched in April 2022.
+SINGAPORE, July 17, 2023 /PRNewswire/ -- On July 7, nine module manufacturers including Trina Solar have reached a consensus on standardizing the dimensions of rectangular silicon wafer modules to 2382*1134mm, based on Trina Solar's 210R modules with dimensions of 2384*1134mm launched in April 2022.
 At the same time, the nine companies have called for current and future designs for the 210mm series modules to adhere to the specifications for module dimensions and mounting holes outlined by the China Photovoltaic Industry Association.

 Trina Solar has been at the forefront of the industry, leading standardization with its Golden Size design concept and products.
 Trina Solar has thus laid a solid foundation for standardization of module dimensions across the entire industry.